 A hardware wallet is considered much safer because the private key is generated completely offline and never even touches the internet.
 That’s why it’s always recommended to store large amounts of Bitcoin, Ether and any other cryptocurrency on a hardware wallet.

 If you only have a few hundred bucks invested then a software wallet should be fine.
-However, if you have thousands and thousands of dollars invested, you probably want to invest in a hardware wallet.
+However, if you have tens of thousands of dollars invested, you probably want to invest in a hardware wallet.